LispCookbook/cl-cookbook/gui.md

 ### Interactive development

 If you ran the example in the REPL, you couldn't see what's cool.
-Put the code in a lisp file and run the example, so than you get the window.
-You can use [nuklear-test.lisp](/code/nuklear-test.lisp).
+Put the code in a lisp file and run it, so than you get the window.
 Now you can change the panel widgets and the layout, and your changes will be immediately applied while the application is running!

 # Conclusion

+Have fun, and don't hesitate to share your experience and your apps.

 [tk]: https://www.tcl.tk
 [ltk]: http://www.peter-herth.de/ltk/ltkdoc/